 Please note the the needles of the hemlock tree are edible and are not in any way related to the flowering plant, poison hemlock.

 I can’t tell you the articles I’ve read that say that not all pines are edible.
-And they go on to mention the yew, and the Norfolk Island pine.
+And they go on to mention the yew, Norfolk Island pine, and cypress.

 This is where learning taxonomy is so important.
-The yew is in the Taxaceae family, and the Norfolk Island pine is in the Araucariaceae family.
-Neither are pines.
+The yew is in the Taxaceae family, the Norfolk Island pine is in the Araucariaceae family and the cypress is in the Cupressus family.
+None are pines.

 Does Ponderosa Pine Cause Abortion?